 The cost of D&O insurance for SPAC IPOs has certainly come down compared to the nose-bleed heights it reached by early 2022.
-At that point, prices started to fall-but the cost of D&O insurance for SPAC IPOs is still significant.
+At that point, prices started to fall-and, taking into account the dearth of IPOs and increasing competition among D&O carriers in the market, the cost of D&O insurance for SPAC IPOs has decreased to more manageable levels in 2024 and will likely stay manageable in the near future.